EthanBonsignori/uservote-node/client/README.md

 ## Description

 UserVote is an application that allows users to vote on a list of features they'd like to see added to a product or service.
-The application is designed to be used by a company to gather feedback from their customers and allow them to vote on what matters most to them using simple upvote and downvote buttons.
+The application is designed to be used by a company to gather feedback from their customers and allow them to vote on what matters most to them using a simple upvote button.
 UserVote is a "wide but shallow" project to demonstrate a variety of technologies and best practices.
-The client is built with TypeScript, React, and Material UI.
+The client is built with TypeScript, React, React-Query, and Material UI.

 ## Planned Features